johnjoeallen/edl/README.md

 ```

 ## 🌱 Spring Handler Generation
 Enable the Spring handler to generate a `@RestControllerAdvice` in the same package.
-The handler catches the root exception and returns a response with `source`, `code`, `description`, `recoverable`, and `details` where `details` is a JSON string.
+The handler catches the root exception and returns a response with `source`, `code`, `description`, `detail`, `recoverable`, and `details` where `details` is a JSON string.
 It uses Jackson `ObjectMapper`, so include `jackson-databind` at runtime.
+When this is enabled, every category must define `httpStatus`.

 ## 📖 Developer Guide
 See `DEV_GUIDE.md` for YAML examples, Maven usage, and generated exception usage.

 ## 🛠️ Troubleshooting
 - Ensure the YAML file is valid and uses the required keys
-- Check error messages for a YAML key path like `errors.userNotFound.code`
+- Check error messages for a YAML key path like `errors.userNotFound.fixed.code`
 - Verify category prefixes are unique across the spec
-- Confirm every message placeholder has a matching param and vice versa
+- Confirm every description/detail placeholder has a matching param and vice versa